 - Recognise what your grief needs and try to accommodate it.
 For example, if you need a day in your pyjamas or if it feels too soon to return to work, listen to what you need.
 Find ways of being able to work with your grief, particularly in the early days and weeks

 - Be patient and gentle with yourself.
 Trauma and grief take time to process and work through.
-These experiences are not something that we “get over”, rather we learn how to live with the losses and impacts the death will have on our lives.
+These experiences are not something that we “get over”, rather we learn how to live with loss.

 Our support to family victims can include: